 Students may have one or more assessment tests waived by a counselor or appropriate department chair or designee based on the following:

-Placement/Prerequisite Waivers Based on Completed College Coursework
+A. Placement/Prerequisite Waivers Based on Completed College Coursework

 Placement recommendations and prerequisite waivers may be issued upon completion of relevant college-level coursework with a grade of C or better.
-Students must present a transcript to a counselor or appropriate department chair for verification and processing.
+Students must present a transcript, course descriptions, and syllabi to a counselor or appropriate department chair (or designee) for verification and processing.
 The student must file an official transcript with the Admissions Office.

 Waivers Based on Other Colleges’ Assessment/Placement Programs

 Santa Monica College will accept placement test results from other colleges under the limited circumstances noted below, on a case-by-case basis.
 Only official test results mailed in or faxed by the institution will be accepted.
-Placement tests must have been completed within the last calendar year preceding enrollment.
+Placement tests must have been completed within the last calendar year preceding enrollment at Santa Monica College.

 Out-of-State and “Out-of-Area” Students Applying to SMC: Out-of-state students may complete the English/ESL and mathematics placement test at a college of their choice to fulfill the SMC mandatory assessment requirement, provided the placement examinations are those in use at SMC.
-Local cut scores and multiple measures will be applied in determining placement level eligibility.
+SMC cut scores and multiple measures will be applied in determining placement level eligibility.

 Students with Previous College Experience: Students who previously attended and completed coursework other than English, ESL, or mathematics at another institution may complete the English/ESL and/or mathematics assessment at that college, provided they are those in use at SMC.
 Additionally, students must have been in attendance at that college within the last calendar year preceding SMC attendance.
 Local cut scores and multiple measures will be applied in determining placement level eligibility.